kenatiod/MUT/Understanding Machine Understanding.md

     Evaluate the AI's ability to infer and produce appropriate tones and attitudes in communication based on pragmatic context cues like register, relationship between parties, and conversational goals.

 By including targeted evaluations across this range of social cognitive abilities, the MUTT can shed light on whether an AI system has developed human-like skills in pragmatic language use, perspective-taking, and contextual communication - key markers of genuine social intelligence.

+(The philosophical debates around the importance of social intelligence for human-like understanding are covered in Appendix A4.)

 #### 5.1.7 -- Metacognition, Self-Explanation and Motivation